The MG ZT was much more than a dressed-up Rover 75. Today, it makes for a superb sports-saloon bargain

-Not since the MG Metro, Maestro and Montego had ceased production in 1990 had there been an MG saloon car, though the idea was certainly part of Rover Group’s plan to rejuvenate its model range prior to BMW taking over the reins of the company in 1994.
+Not since the MG Metro, Maestro and Montego had there been an MG saloon car, though the idea was certainly part of Rover Group’s plan to rejuvenate its model range prior to BMW taking over the reins of the company in 1994.

-Under the leadership of anglophile BMW boss Bernd Pischetsrieder, Rover would instead be steered upmarket, as a manufacturer of classy and comfortable saloon cars but not overtly sporting ones, with performance-oriented tin-tops instead reserved for the German brand.
-It was dictated within the company that Rover should not, in any circumstances, compete with BMW, despite the fact that the British brand had some of the finest chassis engineers in the world and had proven its ability to engineer front-wheel-drive suspension set-ups that were among the best in Europe.
+Under the leadership of anglophile BMW boss Bernd Pischetsrieder, Rover would instead be steered upmarket as a manufacturer of classy and comfortable saloon cars – but not overtly sporting ones, with performance-oriented tin-tops instead reserved for the German brand.
+It was dictated within the company that Rover should not under any circumstances compete with BMW.
+The British brand had some of the finest chassis engineers in the world and had proven its ability to engineer front-wheel-drive suspension set-ups that were among the best in Europe.

-But when BMW left the building, the cleaners were still sweeping up the streamers from the engineering department’s party poppers when the MG Z-Car range became a reality.
-Using a similar concept to the MG Metro, Maestro and Montego of 10 years earlier, but this time without red seatbelts, the resurgent MG Rover would come to market with three great value performance cars based on the 25, 45 and 75 saloons.
+But when BMW left the building, the cleaners were still sweeping up the streamers from the engineering department’s party poppers when the MG Z-car range became a reality.
+Using a similar concept to the MG Metro, Maestro and Montego of 10 years earlier (this time without red seatbelts) the resurgent MG Rover would come to market with three great-value performance cars based on the Rover 25, 45 and 75 saloons.

-Indeed, the Z-Car launch marketing campaign was anything but apologetic.
-The flagship of the range, photos of which were revealed in January 2001 after just seven months in development, was the ‘Full-fat, maximum strength, high caffeine’ MG ZT.
-MG Rover had taken the 75 and done what its engineers had always wanted to – and turned up the wick.
-Initially available as a V6 only, the ZT was offered in 160 and 190 forms, both featuring the brand’s 2.5-litre KV6 engine but in different states of tune.
+The Z-Car launch marketing campaign was anything but apologetic.
+The flagship of the range, photos of which were revealed in January 2001 after just seven months in development, was the ‘full-fat, maximum strength, high caffeine’ MG ZT.
+MG Rover had taken the Rover 75 and done what its engineers had always wanted to – turned up the wick.
+Initially available with a V6 petrol engine only, the ZT was offered in 160 and 190 forms, both featuring the brand’s 2.5-litre KV6 engine but in different states of tune.
 Its trump card was an amazing chassis, developed by a team led by MG Rover’s engineering supremo Rob Oldaker.

-In February 2002, the range was expanded to include the ZT 180 Sports Auto, using the Rover 75 drivetrain but with a faster-shifting auto box, while in August 2002 the fleet market was fully catered for with the ZT CDTi, initially available with a 115bhp engine based on the BMW M47 unit and later a 130bhp version.
+In February 2002 the range was expanded to include the ZT 180 Sports Auto, using the Rover 75 drivetrain but with a faster-shifting auto box, while in August 2002 the fleet market was fully catered for with the diesel ZT CDTi, initially available with a 115bhp engine based on the BMW M47 unit, and later a 130bhp version.

-In 2004, the last British Motor Show to be held at the NEC saw a last gasp attempt by the beleaguered MG Rover to save itself, but with no money left in the development coffers the best it could offer were facelifted versions of the existing model range, with the 75 and ZT probably coming off worst, the new look eliminating the delicacy of the original design, penned by Richard Woolley and enhanced by McLaren F1 designer Peter Stevens to become the original ZT.
+In 2004, the last British Motor Show to be held at the NEC in Birmingham saw a last-gasp attempt by the beleaguered MG Rover to save itself, but with no money left in the development coffers the best it could offer were facelifted versions of the existing model range.
+The Rover 75 and MG ZT probably came off worst, with the new look eliminating the delicacy of the original design penned by Richard Woolley – and enhanced by McLaren F1 designer Peter Stevens in the case of the ZT.

-Stripped of its assets and stripped of investment, the ZT was still an essential link to the current MG Motor Company, owned by Chinese SAIC Automotive.
-As well as the brand, it bought the intellectual property rights and tooling for the ZT, sold as the MG7 in China until 2013.
+Stripped of its assets and of investment, the MG ZT was still an essential link to the current MG Motor Company, owned by Chinese SAIC Automotive.
+As well as the brand, SAIC bought the intellectual property rights and tooling for the ZT, sold as the MG7 in China until 2013.

 Overall, the ZT holds up pretty well in terms of bodywork but even the newest examples are old cars now, so are at risk of being rotten.